 Reach for this book when your child feels like their sensitivity is a burden rather than a gift.
 This classic Hans Christian Andersen tale, humorously reimagined by Janet Stevens, follows a prince seeking a 'real' princess who possesses a level of perception that others simply lack.
 It is a wonderful choice for children who are highly observant, easily overwhelmed by sensory input, or who feel they don't quite fit the traditional mold of strength.
 Through the lens of a lighthearted fairy tale, the story explores themes of authenticity and the value of being true to one's own nature.
 Janet Stevens' expressive, animal-populated illustrations add a layer of warmth and humor that keeps the message gentle and accessible.
 It is ideal for children ages 4 to 8 who are navigating social belonging and learning that their unique way of experiencing the world is exactly what makes them special.

 Read this cold.
 The Stevens version is very humorous, using animals to soften the old-fashioned 'test' of the princess.
-A parent might choose this after seeing their child struggle with sensory processing or after the child expresses that they feel 'weird' for noticing things others ignore.
+A parent might choose this to help their child understand and appreciate their sensitivity, and to show them that it can be a strength.

 Younger children (4-5) focus on the silliness of the tall bed and the 'ouch' factor of the pea.
 Older children (7-8) can discuss the idea of 'proof' and what it means to be 'real' or authentic.

-Janet Stevens uses animal characters (the prince is a lion) which adds a layer of approachability and humor that traditional human-centric versions lack, making the princess's plight feel more like a personality quirk than a physical frailty.
+Janet Stevens uses animal characters (the prince is a lion) which adds a layer of approachability and humor that traditional human-centric versions lack, making the princess's experience relatable and highlighting the story's message that being different is not a flaw. """

 A prince travels the world to find a 'real' princess but returns home disappointed.
 One stormy night, a girl arrives at the castle claiming to be a princess.
 To test her, the Queen places a single pea under twenty mattresses and twenty featherbeds.
 When the girl wakes up sore and bruised, her extreme sensitivity proves her royal status.